Pari55051/clickbaited/README.md

 ## Overview

 ### Directions
-> "don't" click on the red button!!
+> "Don't" click on the red button!!

 ### Features
 - a clickable red button
-- "don't" click on the red button or else [redacted] will [censored] for the rest of you life!!
+- "Don't" click on the red button or else [redacted] will [censored] for the rest of you life!!

 ## Images
 ![preview][./preview.png]